kenzdozz/stackoverflow-api/README.md

 Stackoverflow-api is an API implementing lite version of stackoverflow

+## Features

+- User can create account.
+- User can log in.
+- User can ask question.
+- User can answer a question.
+- User can view all questions.
+- User can view a specific question with answers.
+- User can upvote or downvote question or answer.
+- User can search for questions, users, answers
+- User can be notified by email when an answer is posted on user's question if he subscribed to it when asking the question.

+## API Documentation

+The API Documentation can be found on http://127.0.0.1:9090/api/docs when the app is started.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.